 In a study conducted in rats, there were no effects on mating or fertility with dolutegravir up to 1,000 mg per kg per day.
-This dose is associated with an exposure that is approximately 24 times higher than the exposure in humans at the recommended dose of 50 mg twice daily.
+This dose is associated with an exposure that is approximately 24 times higher than the exposure in humans at the maximum recommended dose.